toto6599/2018-1-OSS-E8/README.md

 2018-1-OSS-E8 [Readme]
 (Welcome to the 2018-1-OSS-E8)

-[Building and Analyzing Recommender Systems & Big Data]
+[Building and Analyzing Big Data & Recommender Systems]
 ========================================================

 [OUR MEMBERS]